jemmy512/book-notes/CS/computer-organization-and-design.md

 * performance of a computer is determined by three key factors: instruction count, clock cycle time, and clock cycles per instruction (CPI).
 * compiler and the instruction set architecture determine the instruction count required for a given program

+For the reader interested in `understanding the processor and its performance` in more depth, Sections 4.3, 4.4, and 4.6 will be useful.
+Those interested in learning `how to build a processor` should also cover 4.2, 4.7, 4.8, and 4.9.
+For readers with an interest in `modern hardware design`, Section 4.13 describes how hardware design languages and CAD tools are used to implement hardware, and then how to use a hardware design language to describe a pipelined implementation.

 ### 4.1.2 An Overview of the Implementation

 For every instruction, the first two steps are identical: